onflow/rewtf-registry/README.md

 ## 🤝 Building in Public

 The top building in public posts will earn more points as well as bonus $FLOW.
+In your building in public posts, include #ReWTF and @flow_blockchain as well as @aliserag0.

 ---